Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 DCS031 SYSTEM OVERVIEW

-Downer DCS031 Helping Hand® bracket framing system is designed to provide vertical support to most rainscreen cladding panels using the principle of a ventilated façade.
+Downer DCS031 HELPING HAND® bracket framing system is designed to provide vertical support to most rainscreen cladding panels using the principle of a ventilated façade.

-Helping Hand® brackets combined with extruded aluminium L & T profiles provide the installer with an adjustable system allowing for thermal and structural movement and variation in cavity depth to suit project specific requirements.
+HELPING HAND® brackets combined with extruded aluminium L & T profiles provide the installer with an adjustable system allowing for thermal and structural movement and variation in cavity depth to suit project specific requirements.

 DCS031 vertical rails offer direct support to the cladding panels by face or adhesive fixing them.

-It can also be used as a support to other framing systems such us our DCS004 Mechanical Secret Fix, DCS021 Omega and Zeds for horizontal support or Downer Timber Batten Holders to build an adjustable timber frame.
+It can also be used as a support to other framing systems such as our DCS004 Mechanical Secret Fix, DCS021 Omega and Zeds for horizontal support or Downer Timber Batten Holders to build an adjustable timber frame.

-(Concrete, Masonry, SFS or timber)
+Primary Structure (Concrete, Masonry, SFS or timber)

-2. Insulation
+Insulation

-(varies dependent on Primary Structure)
+Primary Fixing ( varies dependent on Primary Structure)

 a.
 Double (150mm high)